Kioubit/pndpd/README.md

-# PNDPD - NDP Responder + Proxy
+# PNDPD - NDP Responder / Proxy (IPv6)
 ## Features
 - **Efficiently** process incoming packets using bpf (which runs in the kernel)
-- Respond to all NDP solicitations on an interface
-- **Respond** to NDP solicitations for whitelisted addresses on an interface
 - **Proxy** NDP between interfaces with an optional whitelist
 - Optionally determine whitelist **automatically** based on the IPs assigned to the interfaces
+- **Respond** to NDP solicitations for all or only whitelisted addresses on an interface
-- Permissions required: root or CAP_NET_RAW
+- Permissions required: root or **CAP_NET_RAW**
 - Easily expandable with modules

 ## Installing & Updating

 1) Download the latest release from the [releases page](https://github.com/Kioubit/pndpd/releases) and move the binary to the ``/usr/local/bin/`` directory under the filename ``pndpd``.
 2) Allow executing the file by running ``chmod +x /usr/local/bin/pndpd``
-3) **For systemd users:** Install the service unit file
+3) Install the systemd service unit file:
 ````
 wget https://raw.githubusercontent.com/Kioubit/pndpd/master/pndpd.service -P /etc/systemd/system/
 systemctl enable pndpd.service